eventrac/slate/source/index.html.md

 This endpoint retrieves information about a specific participant

-<aside class="warning">For privay reasons, the participants address and contact details will not be returned</aside>
+<aside class="warning">For privay reasons, the participants address and contact details will not be returned from this endpoint</aside>

 ### HTTP Request